rmy17/bioinf-struct/threshold.md

 ## Discussion

 The results of the benchmark show that the different threshold methods have important differences in execution time.
-That's differences are correlated with the complexity of these.
+These differences are correlated with the complexity of the methods.
 However, this simple criterion of speed is not sufficient to be able to classify these methods performances.
-Indeed, even if a "good" threshold is quite subjective, some of the results are obviously bad.
+Indeed, even if a "good" threshold is quite subjective, some of the results are obviously inadequate.
 We can add that time performances are not necessarily negatively correlated with good threshold performances.
 Threshold quality will greatly depends on the image type, some methods will perform better than others on certain images and vice-versa - as seen on the images in the results section.

 ### Improvements

 Ideally, a machine learning tool could potentially improve the automation of thresholding.
-It would be fed with thousands of thresholded images either by hand or by a human decision involving one of the methods described above so it could learn a seemingly "ground-truth" quite relevant and then it will potentially be able to choose the best way to threshold any image given.
+It would be fed with thousands of thresholded images either by hand or by a human decision involving one of the methods described above so it could learn a seemingly empirical knowledge quite relevant and then it will potentially be able to choose the best way to threshold any image given.

 ## Conclusion